gamesbook/protograf/docs/source/card_decks.rst

 ============
 `↑ <table-of-contents_>`_

-Cards are a common and widely used method of storing and transmitting small sets of related data.
+Cards are a common and widely used method of storing and displaying small sets of related data.

 Scientists have used index cards since the 17th century and, of course,